IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 The first function is for unlisting the column.
 For some reason everytime I donwloaded the data, the date column was a list with one value, so I had to unlist it.
 On this function I also demonstrate how to incorporate a check that user is using the function properly and error message, in case condition is not met.
-The second function we saw already earlier, it is for downloading a table, and preserving the ID of each row.
+We saw already the second function earlier, it is for downloading a table and preserving the ID of each row.
 Additionaly I am showing how to add some extra preprocessing steps for particular table and I am already using the first function for unlisting a date column.
 The third function is for fixing the relations, so if we continue in our example of three tables - Customers, Products and Orders, thanks to this function in Orders table instead of customer ID and product ID we will get customer name and product name.